 Mercedes Abeya, DVM, PhD

-Dr. Abeyá joined St. George’s University in July, 2020 as an Assistant Professor in the Department of Pathobiology, School of Veterinary Medicine.
-Dr. Abeyá has a solid formation in teaching and research which started while she was veterinary student, continued as a graduate student in Argentina, followed by being a visiting researcher to Nebraska and finally as a postdoctoral fellow in CONICET, Argentina.
-Through her 16 years of teaching experience Dr. Abeyá have being teaching Histology, General Microbiology, Immunology and Virology.
+Dr. Abeyá joined St. George’s University in July 2020 as an Assistant Professor in the Department of Pathobiology, School of Veterinary Medicine.
+Dr. Abeyá has a solid foundation in teaching and research, which started while she was a veterinary student and then graduate student in Argentina, a visiting researcher to Nebraska and finally as a postdoctoral fellow in CONICET, Argentina.
+In her 16 years of teaching experience, Dr. Abeyá has taught Histology, General Microbiology, Immunology and Virology.

-Through Dr. Abeyá research training she acquired a broad background on skills, techniques, hypothesis based research design and data analysis.
+Through research training, Dr. Abeyá acquired a broad range of skills in various laboratory techniques, hypothesis-based research design and data analysis.
 She has refined skills in sequencing, cloning, PCR, qRT-PCR, cell culture and cytometry.
-Dr. Abeyá has been also doing diagnostics in different viral diseases like EAV (Equine Arteritis Virus), EIA (Equine Infectious Anemia), VIF and VILEF (Feline Leukemia Virus and Feline Immunodeficiency virus) and Influenza.
+Dr. Abeyá has also conducted diagnostics for different viral diseases, including equine viral arteritis, equine infectious anemia, feline leukemia, feline immunodeficiency virus syndrome, and influenza.

-Dr. Abeyá´s PhD was based on the pathogenesis of Equine arteritis virus (EAV) infection, and how low and highly pathogenic strains behaves.
+Dr. Abeyá´s PhD was based on the pathogenesis of equine arteritis virus (EAV) infection and how low and highly pathogenic EAV strains behave.
 It took place in La Plata, Argentina, under the direction of Dr. Gabriela Echeverria, and in Lincoln, Nebraska, under the supervision of Dr. Fernando Osorio.